← Back to Home

 Part IV — Media and Further Reading

-This list includes films and books that explore themes of alternate realities, parallel universes, dream states, consciousness shifts, and simulation theory.
-They can be fun, thought-provoking entertainment related to the Mandela Effect and multiverse ideas.
+This section brings together films, books, and resources that explore themes of alternate realities, parallel universes, dream states, shifts in consciousness, and simulation theory.
+They offer thought-provoking and often entertaining perspectives related to the Mandela Effect and multiverse ideas.

 7 Well-Known Bible Story Pictures That Aren’t Actually in the Bible